Ashutosh021/ElectraVote/README.md

-# Voting Application
+# ElectroVote

-This is a backend application for a voting system where users can vote for candidates.
+ElectroVote is a backend application for a voting system where users can vote for candidates.
 It provides functionalities for user authentication, candidate management, and voting.

 ## Features